Kilimanjaro Climbing Through Marangu Route – Duration: 6 Days Trekking and 2 Days at the base hotel

 - Any other extras not detailed in the above itinerary

-We may have to reroute the itinerary or accommodate in similar hotel/lodges in the case of non-availability.
+We may have to reroute the itinerary or accommodate similar hotels/lodges in the case of non-availability.

 Park fees and airline prices may be changed without prior notice.
 This is beyond our control and any increase levied will be passed on to you.

-Prices quoted are based on the in US Dollars.
+Prices quoted are based on US Dollars.
 Once confirmed on specific dates the Changes in dates may lead to a change in the trip or safari price.

-Passengers arriving to Tanzania must carry a valid Yellow Fever Vaccination Certificate.
+Passengers arriving in Tanzania must carry a valid Yellow Fever Vaccination Certificate.

 Identification may be required when boarding all flights including domestic and charter flights.
-Passengers should keep their passport in their carry-on bag to avoid delays
+Passengers should keep their passports in their carry-on bags to avoid delays.